Gan-Tu/classwork/cs61c-projects/Performance-Optimization-For-Convolutional-Neural-Networks/README.md

 # Introduction
 I will update the spec for this project soon...

+In this project, I optimized an image classification convolutional neural network built in C using Intel SSE Intrinsics, OpenMP, loop unrolling, and runtime data cache centric code design.
+Achieved a speed up of 10x faster runtime.

 To run this code, you need Cifar10 Batch files.
 I didn't include them in this repo, but I will provide them in a downloadable zip file, which is coming soon.

 ## Downloads ##